 Here you'll find out why.
 I'll go through everyone you need to know about it from its design hardware and setup to its performance and extra features.
 You'll even be able to find out about how we tested the console as well as more information about its price and current availability.

 - PS5 review: the Sony PlayStation 5 rated

-Lastly, please consider this T3's launch Xbox Series S review a work in progress because I will continue to update and add to it as and when I make new discoveries.
+Lastly, please consider this Xbox Series S review a work in progress because I will continue to update and add to it as and when I discover new things.